teixayo/OracleServer/README.md

 - **Modular Design**
   Clean separation of networking, protocol parsing, world simulation, and plugin interface (future).
 - **Work in Progress**
-  Core features are stable; combat mechanics and entity handling are actively under development.
+  Core features are stable; api and combat mechanics and entity handling are actively under development.

 ## Prerequisites